What’s a Private Marketplace (PMP) in Programmatic Advertising?

 The open marketplace and programmatic advertising has gotten a lot of bad press lately.
 Having more control over inventory and being in brand-safe environments has become increasingly important, and advertisers are responding by starting to shift to PMPs with even more frequency.
 In fact, according to Digiday, ESPN is reportedly spending 95% of their programmatic buys through PMPs.

-If PMPs are considered brand-safe environments, does a PMP replace my need for brand protection and a blacklist?
+If PMPs are considered brand-safe environments, does a PMP replace my need for brand protection and a blocklist?

-Blacklists protect against purchasing specific domains, but often times the point of running on a PMP is that you typically already know where your ad is running and don’t need to protect against that.
-So, while you don’t necessarily need to use a blacklist, it’s also true that buying premium content does not always mean protection against the unique and specific brand safety concerns of each advertiser.
+Blocklists protect against purchasing specific domains, but oftentimes the point of running on a PMP is that you typically already know where your ad is running and don’t need to protect against that.
+So, while you don’t necessarily need to use a blocklist, it’s also true that buying premium content does not always mean protection against the unique and specific brand safety concerns of each advertiser.

-If you need to use a large blacklist with your deal, consider looking for a different deal or creating your own.
-But if you’re only looking to avoid a few domains, then layering in a small blacklist is OK.
+If you need to use a large block list with your deal, consider looking for a different deal or creating your own.
+But if you’re only looking to avoid a few domains, then layering in a small blocklist is OK.
 Brand safety contextual segments can be considered as well.